-The Center and its ETSU and General Shale Natural History Museum and Visitors Center at Gray Fossil Site serve as a gateway to the University through recruiting students, educating the public, raising funds, and producing high-quality research.
-As part of the educational and research enterprise of the College of Arts and Sciences, the Center, Museum, and Fossil Site provide accurate and current information about paleontology and natural history research through excavations, discovery, exhibits, and outreach programs.
+The Center and its Natural History Museum at the Gray Fossil Site serve as a gateway to the University through recruiting students, educating the public, raising funds, and producing high-quality research.
+As part of the educational and research enterprise of the College of Arts and Sciences, the Center, Museum and Fossil Site provide accurate and current information about paleontology and natural history research through excavations, discovery, exhibits, and outreach programs.
 The Center's Museum is the repository for the college's paleontology collections and is responsible for their care and preservation into perpetuity.
 The collections are used for exhibits, programming and research.

 The Center oversees scientific research at the 4.5 - 7 million year old Gray Fossil Site, an extraordinary fossil locality located in the heart of the Appalachians.